 Principal Investigator: Sinéad Griffin

 The Griffin Group is a multidisciplinary theory and computation team that solve the most exciting problems ranging from future technologies to high-energy physics, bridging disparate fields to solve grand challenges.
 We primarily use first-principles calculations and phenomenological models to describe and design materials for quantum systems (including dark matter detection), and next-generation microelectronics.
-Our work is often combined with and inspires experimental investigations of candidate materials, which is facilitated by my proximity to state-of-the-art materials synthesis and characterization capabilities at LBNL and UC Berkeley.
+Our work is often combined with and inspires experimental investigations of candidate materials, which is facilitated by proximity to state-of-the-art materials synthesis and characterization capabilities at LBNL and UC Berkeley.